Axiom

 • The axioms of human communicationformulated by the Austrian theorist Paul Watzlawick (1921-2007), establish the five fundamental and self-evident principles according to which all forms of communication between human beings occur.

-You may be interested: Independence
+You may be interested: Qualitative and Quantitative Research

 Continue with: Formal sciences